+Figure 7-XX – MMS Ranging Configuration field of the AC IE

 The Number of Ranging Sequence Fragment (RSF) Present field when one indicates the presence of the Number of RSF field, or not present when zero.

 The Number of Ranging Integrity Fragment (RIF) Present field when one indicates the presence of the Number of RIF field, or not present when zero.